sing2536/prompt-sync/README.md

 npm run dev
 ```

-### You can now load the extension folder in to your Chrome to get the extension up and running and start developing.
+### You can now load the extension folder in to your Chrome to get the extension up and running and start developing

 ## Deployment